A-Z of apps

 Tagboard - allows you to search a hashtag and create a board of the results from across various different social media.
 Your board can be embedded in a website, shown on large displays or integrated into mobile apps (web).

-Trello is a collaboration & productivity tool that displays your projects on boards and syncs across devices.
+Trello - a collaboration & productivity tool that displays your projects on boards and syncs across devices.
 Trello shows you what's being worked on, who is working on which element and the status of the task.
 Perfect for organising your own work or tracking progress of group tasks. (web, iOS & Android)

 University of Sussex - this mobile app for students gives access to lots of useful information: Study Direct, Sussex Direct, the Library and Skills Hub, news updates from the website, alerts about university weather closures, a location map, email etc. (iOS, Android).